 Delegates will be able to contact the authors to ask questions and comment via a facility within the course App.

 We will acknowledge receipt of your email.
-If you do not hear from us within 10 days please contact us.
+If haven't heard from us within 10 days please get in touch.